sonobeacon/Android-SonoNet-SDK/README.md

 # Android-SonoNet-SDK

-Minimum requirements: Android 5.0, APi Level 21
+Minimum requirements: Android 5.0, API Level 21

 ## How to use